 - Unpaid Meal Charges - Meal Charging, Outstanding Debts and Collection Procedures.

-There are three binding principles to good procurement.
+There are four binding principles to proper procurement:

-Vendor is capable of performing under terms and conditions of contract.
+Vendor’s response meets the terms and conditions requested in the solicitation and the vendor is capable of performing successfully under the terms and conditions of the contract.

 - Informal Procurement Documentation Log (xls)